PaperPrototype/Intro-Coding-and-Computers/01 - Pyxel/Lecture/english.md

 The "import" keyword gets us access to the code from pyxel.

 Now we need to make a "window" for our game.

-Make your code look like the following.
+(change your code to the following)
 ```py
 import pyxel

 pyxel.init(100, 80)
 ```

-`pyxel.init(100, 80)` gives us a window that is 100 pixels wide by 80 pixels tall.

 Run this code (it might take a second to load).
 You will see something flicker for a second then the code gets stopped!

+`pyxel.init(100, 80)` gives us a window that is 100 pixels wide by 80 pixels tall (although you barely saw it for a split second).

 To prevent the code from finishing so quickly we need some code that will run every single "frame".
 Have you ever heard of "fps"?
 Video games are many (MANY) pictures being redrawn onto your screen every few seconds, each picture slightly different, making it look like a video.